 Delayed Release (administer on an empty stomach, followed by a ‘meal’ 30 minutes later* & take Night Acid into consideration):

-- OTC capsules (not zegerid) are purchased and the beads from the capsules are administered.
+- OTC capsules (not zegerid) are purchased and the beads from the capsules are administered (there may also be a tablet inside of the capsule with the beads; this gets discarded not adminiatered).
 Beads are administered with a small amount of something acidic (ex: small amount of apple sauce or juice, pear puree or juice, or pedialyte).
 There is Youtube video, at the very bottom of this page, showing (one way of) how to do administer the beads from a PPI capsule.
 You can also use your finger with the beads, dip/roll in purée and wash down with water in a syringe.
 Or, you can use a babyhood spoon with the purée, sprinkle the beads on top and wash down with water.